zachwhaley/thus/README.md

 1. Ensure you have Python 3.6.x or greater installed
 2. In the terminal of your choice, enter the following command:
-3. To install for your user: `pip3 install --user thus`
+3. To install for your user: `pip3 install --user tm-thus`
-4. To install globally: `sudo pip3 install thus`
+4. To install globally: `sudo pip3 install tm-thus`
-5. If you're using a virtual environment, set that up first then enter: `pip3 install thus`
+5. If you're using a virtual environment, set that up first then enter: `pip3 install tm-thus`

 ## Enable command completion